SuperagenticAI/superopt/README.md

 - **SuperRAG**: Adaptive retrieval optimization
 - **SuperMem**: Typed memory with decay and conflict resolution

+## Research Paper

+The research paper describing SuperOpt has been uploaded and will be available soon after launch.

 ## Key Features

 - **Environment-Level Optimization**: Optimize prompts, tools, retrieval, and memory as a unified system